 Sunscreens can be broadly classified into two categories: chemical sunscreens and physical sunscreens.
 Chemical sunscreens absorb UV radiation while physical sunscreens act by physically blocking it.
 Chemical sunscreens can be UVA or UVB absorbers.
 Many sunscreens have a combination of ingredients and may contain both physical and chemical sunscreens.

 Physical sunscreens are good blockers of both UVA and UVB radiation.
 The two most common physical blockers of UV radiation are titanium dioxide and zinc oxide.
-Examples of chemical sunscreens include:
+Examples of chemical sunscreens include the following:

 Since both UVA and UVB radiation can be damaging, an ideal sunscreen provides protection from both types of radiation.
 The SPF system measures only the degree of protection from UVB rays.
 No rating system exists that measures the degree of protection from UVA exposure.

 Most experts recommend reading the list of ingredients in a sunscreen to see if it has broad-spectrum (UVA and UVB) coverage.
-Many products labeled as "broad spectrum" or "UVA blockers" do not adequately block UVA rays.
+FDA regulation states that only products that can protect against both UVA and UVB radiation can be labeled as offering broad-spectrum coverage.
+Formerly, many products labeled as "broad spectrum" or "UVA blockers" did not adequately block UVA rays.
 A good broad-spectrum sunscreen should contain avobenzone, ecamsule (Mexoryl), titanium dioxide, or zinc oxide for significant UVA protection.